Kyle Kirkwood: Indy Lights

 In December 2019, Kirkwood partook in the post-season test at Sebring with reigning champions Andretti Autosport.
-The following month, Andretti confirmed Kirkwood would race with them for the 2020 season, only for that year's running of the championship to be cancelled due to the COVID-19 pandemic.
+The following month, Andretti confirmed Kirkwood would race with them for the 2020 season, only for that year's running of the championship to be canceled due to the COVID-19 pandemic.

 Kirkwood won the 2021 Indy Lights Championship for Andretti Autosport.
 In doing so, he became the first driver to win a championship in every Road to Indy series.

 IndyCar

 Throughout 2021, Kirkwood was viewed with significant interest by different teams in the IndyCar Series paddock.
 Andretti Autosport owner Michael Andretti stated he intended to keep Kirkwood in the Andretti Autosport stable and reiterated this after Kirkwood won the Indy Lights championship.
 Andretti stated that he was considering moving Kirkwood to Formula E if a seat did not open up in IndyCar.

 As part of winning the Indy Lights championship, Kirkwood was guaranteed to compete in three IndyCar races in 2022, including the 2022 Indianapolis 500.

 On November 10, 2021, it was announced that Kirkwood would drive the No. 14 entry full-time for A. J. Foyt Enterprises during the 2022 IndyCar Series season.
-He had a best finish of 10th at Long Beach, and ranked 24th in points.
+He had a best finish of tenth at Long Beach, and ranked 24th in points.

 On June 1, 2022, Kirkwood and Andretti Autosport announced he would return to the Andretti stable for the 2023 season to replace the departing Alexander Rossi.
+Kirkwood took his first IndyCar win at the 2023 Acura Grand Prix of Long Beach.
+Kirkwood took a second win at the 2023 Big Machine Music City Grand Prix.